aafulei/cpp-today/docs/build-system.md

 This project features a simple and reliable Make-based build system.

-To use it, clone the [GitHub repository](https://github.com/aafulei/cpp-today), and use `make` to build, run, and test the program.
+To use it, clone the [GitHub repository](https://github.com/aafulei/cpp-today), and use `make` to build, run, test and install the program.

 ```shell
 make             # Build release version